Funding and support for groups involved in counter-extremism projects in their communities.

 - grants: targeted funding for specific projects with demonstrable outcomes which provide a positive alternative to extremist voices

-Please read the guidance for applicants (PDF, 185KB, 18 pages) .
-It contains information on:
+Please read theor the .
+The guidance contains information on:

 - who can bid for support